 Sven Hauch-Achstetter is an experienced geospatial coordinator and technician.
 For over 15 years, he has worked in the fields of mapping, digitizing, geospatial management, analysis and map layout for USAG Kaiserslautern Department of Public Works in the Environmental Division.
 He updates and manages geospatial data for hazardous substances, solid wastes, tree inventories, endangered and threatened species and cultural resources.
 Mr. Hauch-Achstetter helps to manage remediation and compensation sites, spill prevention and response, as well as the necessary data for understanding environmental constraints.
 He provides expert knowledge and leadership to interested parties with classroom and personal training.
 He helps decision makers effectively coordinate their efforts through understanding how Geographic Information Systems (GIS) can be optimized for positive results.

-Mr. Klemm has over 36 years of professional and managerial experience, supervising up to 25 employees and subcontractors.
-He has managed over 40 task orders for the U.S. Army in Europe, involving geospatial data systems (GIS), detection and geodetic surveys of utility lines, remote sensing, computer modelling, aerial photography and other related fields.
+Mr. Klemm holds a Masters Degree in Geophysics and has over 38 years of professional and managerial experience, supervising up to 25 employees and subcontractors.
+He has managed over 40 task orders for the U.S. Army in Europe, involving geospatial data systems (GIS), computer modelling, detection and geodetic surveys of utility lines, UXO, remote sensing, LiDAR, aerial photography and other related fields.

 Mr. Löffler has been the authority on U.S. Army Europe Region Master Planning, Real Property, RPLANS, ASIP and facility utilization for over 35 years.
 As a past employee at the HQ USAREUR/ODCSENGR and HQ IMCOM level in the Engineering and Real Property/Master Planning Divisions, he has specific expertise and knowledge about HQDA driven information systems to provide concise analysis to senior leadership.
 He has technical and developmental knowledge of data from various key U.S. Army systems (e.g. Real Property inventory, RPLANS, ASIP, etc.).